singjie/scgs-website/index.md

     4. 1x 20x4 IC2 LCD ($25.95)
     5. Miscs LEDs/Resistors/Cables ($5/Provided by Sing Jie)

-# Context
+# Disclaimer
-Contents here are prepared and recorded by Lee Sing Jie.
-If you have questions to any of the topics discussed here, feel free to email me at singjie@singjie.com.
-These modules here are targeted at Upper Secondary School level students.
+Contents here are prepared and recorded by Lee Sing Jie for educational purposes.
+Please only redistribute for educational purposes.
+DO NOT DISTRIBUTE FOR PROFIT.

+If you have questions to any of the topics discussed here, feel free to email me at [singjie@singjie.com](singjie@singjie.com).
+These modules here are targeted at Upper Secondary School level students (15-16 years old).